prog4biol/pfb2019/README.md

 ```
 > the lower() method returns the contents stored in the 'dna' variable in lowercase.

 The contents of the 'dna' variable have not been changed.
-If you want to reuse the returned lowercased value, store it in a new variable.
+Strings are immutable.
+If you want to keep the lowercased version of the string, store it in a new variable.
 ```python
 >>> print(dna)
 ATGCTTG